 For the Lord to give SIM workers wisdom about how to keep vulnerable and desperate people safe in the communities they serve.

-Living in a rural area of Ghana where it’s common for people to farm for their year’s food, Yvonne has been working to change the idea that work is a curse.
+Living in a rural area of Ghana where it’s common for people to farm for their year’s food, Yvonne worked faithfully to change the idea that work was a curse.
 Centred around Genesis 3, it’s common to think that because the ground is cursed, the workers must be also.

-But through many faithful years serving in Ghana, Yvonne has seen the exciting change that can result from sharing more about God and his love for them.
-She collaborates with a growing team of Ghanaians in a local Bible school and in surrounding churches to teach pastors and church leaders what the Bible says about business, money, and work.
+But throughout her many years serving in Ghana, Yvonne saw the exciting change that can result from sharing more about God and his love for them.
+She collaborated with a growing team of Ghanaians in a local Bible school and in surrounding churches, to teach pastors and church leaders what the Bible says about business, money, and work.

-Alongside her teaching work, Yvonne set up a social enterprise with a pastor – which they hope will one day be a profitable business.
-Buying the land from people who knew little about God has given Yvonne amazing opportunities to discuss the Bible and pray for them as they work together on the land.
+Alongside her teaching ministry, Yvonne set up a social enterprise with a pastor – which they hope will one day be a profitable business.
+Buying the land from people who knew little about God gave her amazing opportunities to discuss the Bible and pray for them as they work together on the land.

-Whilst living in Tamale, Yvonne lived in a Muslim community, which she still goes to visit when passing through.
+Whilst living in Tamale, Yvonne lived in a Muslim community, which always visited when passing through.

 Continuing to build these connections gave Yvonne the time to share the gospel message with them, even if she didn’t always know how initial conversations would turn to talking about Jesus.
 But God worked through her and gave her the opening she needed to share about why Christ died on the cross for them.
 “These guys heard the whole gospel … and asked me lots of questions.”

-As Yvonne continues to support the work in Ghana, she’d love to see new people join the team.
+Yvonne is now back in the UK, but continues to support the work in Ghana and would love to see new people join the team.
 SIM Ghana needs a treasurer and the social enterprise needs a food production manager – find out more about opportunities in Ghana.

 Enquire here if you would like to find out more about the production manager opportunity, mentioning Yvonne Mildred and the Zuru project.